First impeachment inquiry into Andrew Johnson: Aftermath

 Radical furor over the conservative and moderate Republicans' votes against impeachment threatened a schism in the Republican Party.
 Two days after the failed impeachment vote, Radicals met at Thaddeus Stevens' residence to discuss creating a separate congressional organization for Radicals, separate from the Republican Party.

 On December 13, 1867, members of the House availed themselves of freedom of debate in the Committee of the Whole on the state of the Union, and several members discussed the failed impeachment resolution at length.

 With Johnson feeling liberated from the threat of impeachment, he began acting even more aggressively.
 He made moves that, combined with earlier actions, made it so every reconstructed state was being overseen by officers more sympathetic to former rebels than Southern loyalists to the union.
 On December 28, 1867, he removed John Pope from his position of command over Georgia and Alabama and Edward Ord from his position of command over Arkansas and Mississippi, replacing them respectively with the more conservative George Meade and the immensely conservative Alvan Cullem Gillem.
-He also substituted Meade's subordinante, Wager Swayne (who Meade had been delegating authority over Alabama to).
+He also substituted Meade's subordinate, Wager Swayne (who Meade had been delegating authority over Alabama to).

 On January 22, 1868, the House approved by a vote of 99–31 a resolution to launch a second impeachment inquiry against Andrew Johnson, this time run by the House Select Committee on Reconstruction.
 At a February 13, 1868 committee meeting, a vote on a motion to table consideration of a resolution proposed by Stevens to impeach Johnson had effectively signaled that five of the committee's members still stood opposed to impeachment, unchanged in their position since the December 1867 vote.
 After the February 13 vote, it momentarily appeared that the prospect of impeachment was dead.